 - All course assignments should be submitted electronically in Brightspace BEFORE the due date.
-Assignments submitted by e-mail will not be accepted. - All weekly assignments (quizzes, discussion boards, writing assignments) are due before 11:59 pm each Sunday. - All assignments have availability dates.
-After availability ends, the assignments will NOT be available for the users.
-Writing assignments, including major essays, will be available for THREE more days after the due date; however, late work policy will be applied on all late submissions. - All writing assignments should be submitted as attached files (preferably a Word or PDF document).
+Assignments submitted by e-mail will NOT be accepted. - All weekly assignments (quizzes, discussion boards, writing assignments) are due before 11:59 pm each Sunday. - All writing assignments should be submitted as attached files (preferably a Word or PDF document).
 Failure to submit the proper file format may result in having a zero for assignment. - All writing assignments should be TYPED and should follow MLA formatting standard (see Formatting Guidelines in Brightspace). - All page limits refer ONLY to pages of written text and do not include Works Cited page.
-TEN points per page will be deducted for not meeting the essay length requirement. - Turnitin, plagiarism detection software, will be enabled on all essay submissions.
-This software will show similarities to online sources and work submitted by other students.
-If you attempt to resubmit an essay you were writing for another class or submit somebody's paper, Turnitin will be able to detect that, and you will suffer serious academic consequences (see Academic Integrity Statement below). - For each essay assignment, you are expected to select a brand new topic and develop it in accordance with assignment guidelines.
-You CANNOT write an essay on the same topic you were writing before for this class or any other classes.
-Failure to meet this requirement will result in having a zero. - You may receive FIVE bonus points on an essay if you submit your rough draft to Smarthinking / Upswing and write a paragraph (140-150 words), explaining the tutor's three main recommendations and reflecting on how they helped you improve your paper.

-You should turn in your writing and your Smarthinking draft (with tutor's comments) with the final draft in the same submission folder (see Smarthinking Guidelines in Brightspace).
+TEN points per page will be deducted for not meeting the essay length requirement. - Turnitin, anti-plagiarism and AI detection software, will be enabled on all essay submissions.
+This software will show similarities with online sources and work submitted by other students.
+If you attempt to resubmit an essay you were writing for another class, submit somebody's paper, or use AI tools to generate text (partially or completely), Turnitin will be able to detect that, and you will suffer serious academic consequences (see Academic Integrity Statement below). - For each essay assignment, you are expected to select a brand new topic and develop it in accordance with assignment guidelines.
+You CANNOT write an essay on the same topic you were writing before for this class or any other classes or change topic after working on pre-writing assignments.
+Failure to meet this requirement may result in having a zero. - You may receive FIVE bonus points on an essay if you submit your rough draft to Upswing and write a paragraph (140-150 words), explaining the tutor's THREE main recommendations and reflecting on how they helped you improve your paper.
+You should turn in your writing and your Upswing draft (with tutor's comments) with the final draft in the same submission folder (see Upswing Assignment Review in Brightspace).
 Each essay allows only ONE extra credit assignment.